 There is also the brainwashing to become a Lorboteur.
 It is not much different from the first one, except that it's (not much) harder to get rid of.

 Mirsha's (and later, Derlyn's) puppeteer, Windy (who is later called Ruko), is the worst about this, to the point that she once allowed the other characters to gamble for Mirsha's maiden name!
 Which, by the way, is Fonnet.

 Antola plays along with it, and earns some neopoints by winning.

 Breakout Character: Derlyn.
 She scored high on a popularity poll (most, if not all, of the roleplayers loved her), and she's the female lead.

-Heck, it apparently runs in the family!
+It apparently runs in the family!
 Her mother, Faith, is known for being clueless.